Five essential factors to consider when you get your own professional photography space.

 As the old real-estate adage goes, the three most important rules of property investment are "location, location, location."
 So find one that is well-trafficked but also accentuates the brand you want to establish.

 4. Flexible Space

 Keep in mind that you need space to shoot, a space for computers and printers, and maybe a waiting space or place to relax between shoots/waiting for a previous shoot to finish, or for someone who came along who is not involved (this is especially important to consider if you photograph kids or pets; subjects that can’t drive themselves to a shoot).

-However, I use the word flexible because ideally you’ll choose a space that will accommodate future expansion.
-Or, on the other side of the spectrum, can be shared or split if you find yourself in a tight situation financially.
+However, I use the word flexible because, ideally, you’ll choose a space that will accommodate future expansion.
+Or, on the other side of the spectrum, it can be shared or split if you find yourself in a tight situation financially.

 5. View Potential Locations

 Like any property investment, you should visit a few locations you have in mind before committing.
 So often, our minds and the voices of the sales persons can make a situation seem much different from reality.

 For example, regarding heavy traffic, don’t just take a landlord’s word for it.
 Instead, spend a day or so in the location yourself to be sure it is as you expect.
 Also, be sure to pay close attention to the people who are frequently passing the location and ensure they are the clientele you are targeting or would like to.

 Lastly, make sure the location is as convenient for you and others to find and get to as you believe.
 For example, is it easily noticeable from the street or tucked inside a strip mall?
 Is there convenient parking or public transit nearby?

 Your professional photography studio is an essential aspect of your brand and being a professional.
 Not having one is like living with your parents and having a significant other.